foggy1/FuSC/pages/articles/2017-05-31-I-still-write-about-comics/index.md

 description: "Is this thing on?"
 ---

+* TO DO: ADD AN IMAGE PROPERTY ABOVE AND MAKE SURE IT GETS LINKED IN THE SITE INDEX TO SPICE UP FRONT PAGE

 _Deja vu_ eh?

 When I started _Retcon Rasengan_ I did it because I needed a place where I wouldn't feel pressure to get things out on deadlines.
 I also wanted to be able to do whatever I wanted format-wise and not feel bad about egregious picture placement or egregious word-vomit of the type I'm already indulging in now.